Antonio-Lucian-Popa/social-app/Readme.md

 * ✅ User can unlike a post
 * ✅ User can follow another user
 * ✅ User can unfollow another user
+* ✅ User can comment on a post
+* ✅ User can get all comments on a post
+* ✅ User can edit a comment on a post
+* ✅ User can delete a comment on a post

 ## Technologies